texcicada/bibcoll/README.md

 # bibcoll
-Biblatex style set for collections of materiak
+Biblatex style set for collections of things